lk-geimfari/lk-geimfari.github.io/_posts/2023-05-06-solid-principles-for-solid-devs.md

 ```

 In this example, we have a `PaymentProcessor` class that depends on an abstraction `PaymentGateway`.
 This means that we
-can add as many payment gateways as we want without modifying the `PaymentProcessor` class.
+can add as many payment gateways as we want without modifying the `PaymentProcessor` class itself.

 ## Conclusion